xsmh/duoqin-doov-hacking/README.md

 <p align="center">
   <h3 align="center">
-    ☕ If this saved you time and effort, I’d appreciate your support on
+    ☕ If this saved you hours of potential searching, troubleshooting, and effort, I’d appreciate your support on
     <a href="https://ko-fi.com/sheep1">Ko-fi</a>
   </h3>